golift/code.golift.io/examples/MANUAL.md

       URI contains one of these values it will be redirected.
 This setting is global but it can also be set per path.

+    redir_index
+      If set, this parameter is used to redirect index page requests.
+By default the index page is displayed from a built-in template.
+If you would rather visitors get forwarded to another page put that URI or URL here.

+    redir_404
+      If set, this parameter is used to redirect 404 requests.
+Set this to a URI or URL to redirect requests to that resulted in a missing page.

     paths                       list
       Paths are what make this application work.
 Add at least one.
 Each path should have either repo or redir set.
 Or both.
 Each path has the following optional
       attributes:

+      links
+        Each package can have a list of resource links.
+Each link has a url and a title attribute.

+      description
+        If a description is provided, it is displayed on the package page.
+        HTML is OK.

+      image_url
+        If parameter is provided, it will be displayed at the top of the package's page.
+This must be a URI or URL to an image (png, jpg, etc).

       cache_age
         See explanation above.